jakeh12/431-dirtycow/security_topic_paper.md

 **November 17, 2017**

 ### Introduction ###
-Dirty copy-on-write is a serious Linux kernel vulnerability which allows local priviledge escalation through a race condition in the kernel's implementation of memory-management.
+Dirty copy-on-write is a serious Linux kernel vulnerability which allows local privilege escalation through a race condition in the kernel's implementation of memory-management.

 The dirty copy-on-write exploit allows an attacker to gain a write access to read-only files.
-This can lead to escalating prilidges on any device.
-After a successful exploit, which usually takes only a couple of seconds, an attacker can damage valuable files, rendering a device unusable, or gain root privilidges and install malicious software into any device without the user ever knowing.
+This can lead to escalating privileges on any device.
+After a successful exploit, which usually takes only a couple of seconds, an attacker can damage valuable files, rendering a device unusable, or gain root privileges and install malicious software into any device without the user ever knowing.
 The attacker has a root access to the entire device and therefore it is up to the attacker what to do with it.

 ### History ###
-This security issue was discovered by a security researcher Phil Oester who was doing forensic analysis on some of his webservers and happened to find an executable exploit uploaded by an attacker.
+This security issue was discovered by a security researcher Phil Oester who was doing forensic analysis on some of his web servers and happened to find an executable exploit uploaded by an attacker.
 He was able to extract the version of GCC which compiled the source code.
 It turned out to be GCC 4.8.5 which was released on June 23, 2016, though this should not imply that the exploit was not available earlier.
 The vulnerability has existed since the Linux kernel version 2.6.22 released in 2007.

 ### Affected Systems ###
 Every device running Linux kernel-based operating system, including servers, industrial computers, desktops, laptops, and mobile devices, with kernel version newer than 2.6.22 and older than 4.8.3 is affected unless the operating system is patched.
 Major Linux distributions provided patches only a couple of hours after the vulnerability was publicly disclosed on October 19, 2016.
-Linux kernel fix was released a day before the public disclosure as Paul Oester infromed Linus Torvalds, the creator of Linux, about the vulnerability beforehand so that Linus can produce a patch for others to use.
+Linux kernel fix was released a day before the public disclosure as Paul Oester informed Linus Torvalds, the creator of Linux, about the vulnerability beforehand so that Linus can produce a patch for others to use.

 It is important to note that one of the most popular mobile operating systems, Android, running on more than 2 billion devices world-wide,  is also affected as it is based on the Linux kernel.
 As manufacturers have to create their own drivers for their smart phones, the release of new version of Android becomes somewhat complicated.
 One of the common scenarios is that Google, the creator and maintainer of Android, releases a new version, but it is up to the phone manufacturer or sometimes even the carrier when to release the update to their phones.
 This leaves countless users with a vulnerable phone in their pockets.
-Devices running Android version 5.1.1 or older, which accounts for 48.2% of all Android devices (as of November 2018), are suceptible to the attack.
+Devices running Android version 5.1.1 or older, which accounts for 48.2% of all Android devices (as of November 2018), are susceptible to the attack.

 As of September 2017, more than 1,200 apps available in third-party market places contain dirty copy-on-write exploit to run text-based payment services to make fraudulent charges to the phone owner as reported by researchers of the antivirus firm Trend Micro.

 ### Security Impact ###
 The severity of this vulnerability ([CVE-2016-5195](https://nvd.nist.gov/vuln/detail/CVE-2016-5195)) is high, as indicated by the CVSS (Common Vulnerability Scoring System) Base Score of 7.8 published by the NIST.
-The complexity of the attact is low, as well as the priviledges required.
+The complexity of the attack is low, as well as the privileges required.
 The dirty copy-on-write vulnerability severely breaks all three classes of the CIA triad–confidentiality, integrity, and availability.

 ### Vulnerability ###
 Linux kernel offers system calls for mapping files from disks into the memory for cases where we need to open a file that is very large or when we need to share a file resource between two processes.
-The system calls involved in the dirty copy-on-write are `mmap()`, `madvise()`, and `write()`. `mmap()` tells the kernel to map a file to a memory region, `madvise()` informs the kernel what the intended future use for that memory region is, and `write()` tells the kernel to write bytes into the memory region.
+The system calls involved in the dirty copy-on-write are `mmap()`, `madvise()`, and `write()`.
+The system call `mmap()` tells the kernel to map a file to a memory region, `madvise()` informs the kernel what the intended future use for that memory region is, and `write()` tells the kernel to write bytes into the memory region.
 It is important to note that most of these system calls are not atomic.
 That means, in a multi-threaded program, we can have a context switch happen in middle of a `write()` operation.
 It is this non-atomic nature of the `write()` call for writing into a memory-mapped read-only file and insufficient programmatic check for the race condition which causes the dirty copy-on-write vulnerability to exist.

 Before we dive too deep into the theory and let's look at how memory mapping works and explore the entire vulnerability below

 ### Setup
 The tutorial provided is a set of three programs that will help you understand the copy-on-write exploit.

-You will need a virtual machine runnning the unpatched version of the vulnerable Linux kernel.
+You will need a virtual machine running the unpatched version of the vulnerable Linux kernel.
 I successfully tested the code on 64-bit Ubuntu Desktop 16.04.1.
 This version of Ubuntu is running Linux kernel version 4.4.0.
 The distribution iso image is available [here](http://old-releases.ubuntu.com/releases/16.04.0/ubuntu-16.04.1-desktop-amd64.iso).

 Before you first start your virtual machine, make sure to disable the "virtual" network adapter in the virtual machine settings.
 This will prevent Ubuntu from receiving the important security update which triggers automatically.

-After you install Ubuntu, go to Settings->Software & Updates->Updates (tab) and in "When there are security updates" select "Display immediatelly" instead of "Download and install immediatelly".
+After you install Ubuntu, go to Settings->Software & Updates->Updates (tab) and in "When there are security updates" select "Display immediately" instead of "Download and install immediately".
 Confirm it with OK.
 This will prevent Ubuntu from installing the kernel patch thus making dirty copy-on-write impossible.

 Now you can shut the virtual machine off and go back into the machine's settings and re-enable the network adapter to gain internet access on your machine.